Tennis on television: 1930s-1940s

 Since 1937 the BBC has broadcast the Wimbledon tournament on television in the UK.
 The matches covered are primarily split between its two main terrestrial channels, BBC One and BBC Two, and their Red Button service.
 This can result in live matches being moved across all 3 channels.
 The BBC holds the broadcast rights for Wimbledon until 2027.
 During the days of British Satellite Broadcasting, its sports channel carried extra coverage of Wimbledon for subscribers.
 The original commentator on TV at Wimbledon was Freddie Grisewood up until 1954.
 One of the most notable British commentators was Dan Maskell, who was known as the BBC's "voice of tennis".
 Maskell commentated on TV at Wimbledon from 1951 until his retirement in 1991.
 John Barrett succeeded him in that role until he retired in 2006.
 Current commentators working for the BBC at Wimbledon include British ex-players Andrew Castle, John Lloyd, Tim Henman, Greg Rusedski, Samantha Smith and Mark Petchey; tennis legends such as John McEnroe, Tracy Austin, Boris Becker and Lindsay Davenport; and general sports commentators including Andrew Cotter and Nick Mullins.
-The coverage is presented by Sue Barker (live) and Claire Balding (highlights).
+The coverage is presented by Sue Barker (live) and Clare Balding (highlights).
 Previous BBC presenters include Des Lynam, David Vine, John Inverdale and Harry Carpenter.

 NBC's relationship with tennis dates as far back as August 9, 1939.
 While at the amateur Eastern Grass Court Championships, in Rye, New York, NBC broadcast the first ever televised tennis match.